Free LIBRARY

 OF PHILADELPHIA

 The Free Library of Philadelphia sits in a unique position between institutional history and modern relevancy.
-To reflect this, the rebrand contrasts historic and elevated typefaces with more casual copywriting.
+To reflect this, the rebrand contrasts historic and elevated typefaces with casual and comedic copywriting.

 The copywriting is personal, but also approachable and down-to-earth, much like the library itself.
-It relies on being from the perspective of the personified library with very blunt, conversational phrases, which creates an uncomfortable, awkward humor.
+It comes from the perspective of the personified library with very blunt, conversational phrases, which creates an awkward, deadpan humor.

 The typeface “Fette Fraktur” is used as a graphic element to reference historic Gothic writing, whereas “Big Caslon CC” is used for legible copy to reference Benjamin Franklin’s printing history in Philadelphia.